Payload Plugins

 payload-seed

-Type-safe, dependency-ordered seeding for Payload CMS.
-Declare seed data in files and let the plugin order, upload, and create it.
+Bootstrap a Payload project with type-safe seed data — declare it in files and let the plugin order, upload, and create it.

 For AI / LLMs: View Markdown